How to study for the ACT or SAT

 College entrance exam checklist and study tips to improve your score

-Most colleges require prospective students to take either the ACT or SAT.
+Over 80% of U.S. colleges and universities no longer require prospective students to take the ACT or SAT as part of the admissions requirements.
+However, the college you’re looking at may still require it, or you may choose to submit your test scores in hopes of helping your acceptance.
 These college entrance exams, along with your high school GPA, impact your eligibility for scholarships and admission to your desired schools.

 These tests are meant to provide colleges with an unbiased picture of how prepared you are for college.
 They help admissions officers gauge the differences between you and other applicants.